ecohealthalliance/eha-ma-handbook/reproducibility-collaboration-eha-tools.md

 -   Check out some [rOpenSci package review examples](https://github.com/ropensci/onboarding/issues?q=is%3Aissue+is%3Aclosed) to look at one kind of code review in action.
+-   Best practices for this are evolving.
+Check out [a recent conversation among scientists on twitter on the topic](https://twitter.com/noamross/status/776087608468307970)

 Testing
 =======